grant-olson/gpioone/README.md

 GPIO One is an unofficial user-created set of modules to allow you to easily use various input/output devices on your Raspberry Pi when the default library and GPIOzero don't have any useful code.
+It hopes to fill in some of the blanks that keep you from getting your projects up and running quickly and smoothly.

 It currently provides interfaces to:

 * Ultrasonic Distance measuring devices.
 * LCD Displays such as the 1602A
 * Shift registers such as 74HC595
-* Seven Segement LED displays
+* Seven Segement LED displays such as single-element 5161AS and 4-element SH5461AS
 * Three colored RGB Leds.

 It was primarily written to help the author learn more about